GW250114: Results from data analysis

-Gravitational-wave astronomy is based on matching a detected interferometer signal with waveform computations simulating black hole collisions (or other wave emitting scenarios).
-In particular, LIGO and Virgo have strongly limited non-Einsteinian theories of gravitation.
-There is the technical caveat that in many of these theories, no one actually knows what they predict in a black hole collision, only the broad outline of what gravitational radiation could look like.
-Nevertheless, seeing new details of the Einsteinian predictions are considered strong confirmations.
-Before GW250114, confirmations of the broad aspects of black holes in general relativity had been found, and a useful catalog of black hole masses obtained.
+Gravitational-wave astronomy is based on matching signals detected by an interferometer with waveform computations simulating black hole collisions (or other wave emitting scenarios).
+In particular, LIGO and VIRGO have strongly limited non-Einsteinian theories of gravitation.
+Nevertheless, a complete first-principles predictions of the signal emitted by a black hole collision remains unknown; only simplified solutions for the early and late portions of the signal have been obtained.
+Even so, seeing new details of the Einsteinian predictions are considered strong confirmations.
+Before GW250114, confirmations of the broad aspects of black holes in general relativity had been found, and a useful catalog of black hole mergers obtained.
 Upgrades to LIGO for O4 enabled a greater precision in identifying signals, which has led to greater precision in the corresponding waveform analysis.
-One saw hints of Kerr overtones and the Hawking area theorem, but the error bars prevented any definite claim.
+There were hints of Kerr overtones and the Hawking area theorem, but the error bars prevented any definite claim.

 GW250114 was loud enough that the first Kerr overtone was seen with high confidence, and higher overtones with some.
-The Hawking area theorem, in this case asserting that the merged area is greater than the sum of the two colliding black holes' areas, was confirmed.
-Astrophysicist Maximiliano Isi stated that GW250114 is "some of the strongest evidence yet that astrophysical black holes are the black holes predicted from Albert Einstein's theory of general relativity".
+Hawking's area theorem, in this case asserting that the merged area is greater than the sum of the two colliding black holes' areas, was confirmed.
+Further analysis tightened the error bars on measurements, and further constrained any possible deviations from the predictions of general relativity.

+GW250114 provides strong evidence that black holes are accurately described by general relativity.
 The merger was the clearest ever detected at the time of discovery.